A guide with 8 things to do in Kas and where to stay

 4. Going on a day trip to the Greek island Kastellorizo (Greek Island of Meis)

-Kastellorizo, otherwise known as Meis, is a Greek island just a short 30 minute trip from Kas, Turkey. (also called Megisti by the Greek and Meis by Turkish people) is the easternmost Greek island and is only 2 km across the sea from Kas, about 30 minutes by ferry.
+Kastellorizo, otherwise known as Meis, is a Greek island just a short 30-minute trip from Kas, Turkey. (also called Megisti by the Greeks and Meis by Turkish people) is the easternmost Greek island and is only 2 km across the sea from Kas, about 30 minutes by ferry.

 The ferry leaves from Kas harbor at 10.30 a.m. and returns from Kastellorizo at 4.00 p.m.
 The night before going you need to hand over your passports to the ferry company and they will fill out all the required documentation to enable you to travel from Turkey to Greece with no issues.

 Upon arrival in Kastellorizo, we had to go through Customs, which didn't involve much except handing over the passports we were just given back on the boat and continuing through the tiny building and into Greece.
 Kastellorizo is only a tiny island, with about 500 permanent residents, so there's not too much to do.
 It looks very Greek with its white and brightly colored houses.